drts01/presentation--ci-cd-101/slides/020-version-control.md

 A system that records changes over time so that you can refer back to a previous.
 <aside class="notes">
+* Changes should small: makes debugging and code audit easier.
 </aside>
 </section>
 <!-- -->